Germany: East and West Germany

 The fall of the Berlin Wall in 1989 was one of the first developments in the end of the Cold War, leading ultimately to the dissolution of the Soviet Union.

 After the surrender of Nazi Germany, the Allies de jure abolished the German state and partitioned Berlin and Germany's remaining territory into four occupation zones.
-The western sectors, controlled by France, the United Kingdom, and the United States, were merged on 23 May 1949 to form the Federal Republic of Germany (FRG) (Bundesrepublik Deutschland); on 7 October 1949, the Soviet Zone became the German Democratic Republic (GDR) (Deutsche Demokratische Republik; DDR).
+The western sectors, controlled by France, the United Kingdom, and the United States, were merged on 23 May 1949 to form the Federal Republic of Germany (FRG) (Bundesrepublik Deutschland; BRD); on 7 October 1949, the Soviet Zone became the German Democratic Republic (GDR) (Deutsche Demokratische Republik; DDR).
 They were informally known as West Germany and East Germany.
-East Germany selected East Berlin as its capital, while West Germany chose Bonn as a provisional capital to emphasise its stance that the two-state solution was temporary.
+East Germany selected East Berlin as its capital, while West Germany chose Bonn as a provisional capital to emphasize its stance that the two-state solution was temporary.

 West Germany was established as a federal parliamentary republic with a social market economy.
 In 1948, West Germany became a major recipient of reconstruction aid under the American Marshall Plan.
 Konrad Adenauer was elected the first federal chancellor of Germany in 1949.
 The country enjoyed prolonged economic growth (Wirtschaftswunder) beginning in the early 1950s.
 West Germany joined NATO in 1955 and was a founding member of the European Economic Community.
 On 1 January 1957, the Saarland joined West Germany.